-On December 10, 2010, Jocelyn Alexander-Tate ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing her position through a Reduction-in-Force ("RIF").
+On December 10, 2010, Joe Berdin ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of abolishing his position through a Reduction-in-Force ("RIF").
 Employee's RIF notice was dated October 22, 2010, with an effective date of November 21, 2010.
-Employee's position of record at the time her position was abolished was a Placement Specialist at the DCPS Office of Special Education's Non-Public Unit ("NPU").
-Employee was serving in Educational Service status at the time her position was abolished.
-On January 12, 2011, Agency filed an Answer to Employee's appeal.
+Employee's position of record at the time his position was abolished was a Placement Specialist at the DCPS Office of Special Education's Non-Public Unit ("NPU").
+Employee was serving in Educational Service status at the time his position was abolished.
+On January 11, 2011, Agency filed an Answer to Employee's appeal.

 I was assigned this matter on July 30, 2012.
 On September 28, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations ("September 28th Order").
-Agency timely submitted its brief on October 17, 2012, after the undersigned granted an extension of time request.
-Employee also timely submitted her brief after the undersigned granted a request for an extension of time made via email on November 1, 2012.
+Agency timely submitted its brief on October 12, 2012.
+The undersigned granted Employee's request for an extension of time, and his brief was timely submitted on October 31, 2012.

-Upon further review of this matter, the undersigned issued an Order dated March 11, 2013 ("March 11th Order"), requiring Agency to submit a brief and additional documentation on or before
+Upon further review of this matter, the undersigned issued an Order dated March 11, 2013 ("March 11th Order"), requiring Agency to submit a brief and additional documentation on or before March 26, 2013.
+Employee was given an optional deadline to submit a response to